I-1-2-56. Fee Petition — Initial Processing Procedures

 Initiate any necessary development through direct contact with the representative.

 Example: A representative files a fee petition requesting a fee for legal services in settling an estate, prosecuting an action in State court, and representing the claimant before SSA.
-You ask the representative to clarify what amount he/she is requesting for services provided in connection with the proceedings before SSA.
+You ask the representative to clarify what amount the representative is requesting for services provided in connection with the proceedings before SSA.

 6. Provide Notice of Expected Delay